Can a Lack of Sleep Cause Acne?

 Animal studies have shown that the regeneration of skin and other tissues occurs mostly during sleep.
 In fact, new tissue growth happens about twice as fast during sleep than it does when awake.
 This is part of another cycle that corresponds to our sleep patterns.
 Tissue breakdown mostly occurs during waking hours and is balanced by tissue growth and repair that mostly occurs during sleeping hours.7Since tissue regeneration is necessary for repairing skin damage caused by acne lesions, this is another reason why sleep is most likely very important for acne-prone people.

-Insufficient sleep can impair the body's ability to heal tissues, and lead to unhealthy skin-oil-production, hormone imbalances, improper immune function, and stress.
-The combination of these factors may contribute to acne, and cause slower healing and repair of acne lesions.
+Insufficient sleep can lead to unhealthy skin-oil-production, hormone imbalances, increased stress, and can impair the skin's ability to heal wounds.
+The combination of these factors may contribute to more acne, and cause slower healing and repair of existing acne lesions.

-Try to get eight hours or more sleep per day when you can.
+If we have to sum it all up in one sentence, here it is: Try to get eight hours or more of sleep per day when you can.